 So, one property of bath bombs, particularly the ones you get from Lush, is that they fizz once they come in contact with water and that is the challenge of making homemade DIY bath bombs.
 Citric acid is commonly used in DIY bath bombs recipes because there is a chemical reaction that occurs once baking soda and citric acid are mixed in which carbon dioxide is produced.
 This is what you see when you drop a bath bomb into water.
 The fizz and foam you see is a lot of bubbles of the carbon dioxide gas.

 However, I found citric acid hard to find in stores.
-I’m sure you can purchase it online, but for the sake of keeping this post easy and affordable, we will be using common household ingredients.
+I’m sure you can purchase it online (amazon has it), but for the sake of keeping this post easy and affordable, we will be using common household ingredients.
 So, instead of citric acid, we will be using Lemon juice!
 The chemical reaction won’t be as strong as using citric acid, but it will do the job!
 You just want to make sure that you don’t add a whole bunch of lemon juice to your salts mixture.
 We will be using a mister in which you can add the lemon juice and use that to mist the salts slowly, so that the majority of the chemical reaction occurs once you drop the bath bomb into the water, not before!